Comprehensive SanDisk SD Card Recovery Guide

 To rule out this possibility, you should try to use the card on another computer or device to verify that the issues you’re experiencing happen on every device.

-Method 2.
-Fix a Card by Trying CHKDSK Command to Check for Memory Card Errors
+▶ Method 2.
+Trying CHKDSK Command to check for memory card errors

 How to fix corrupted SD cards?
 Included in all versions of Windows is a command-line utility for checking the file system and file system metadata of a volume for logical and physical errors.